Vic-iam/Vic-iam/README.md

 ### 👨🏻‍💻 About Me

-- 🚀 Constantly exploring new technologies and opportunities
+- 🚀 Always learning new technologies and improving my skills
 - 🎓 Senior Technician in Programming
-- 💡 Focused on **Frontend Development**, but expanding into **Full Stack**
+- 💡 Focused on Frontend but expanding into Full Stack
-- 📊 Interested in **Data Science** and **Automation Scripts**
+- 📊 Interested in automation, web performance and data science
-- ⚡ Passionate about creating clean, scalable and user-friendly applications
+- ⚡ I enjoy building clean, responsive and user-friendly interfaces
-- 🎯 Always learning and improving my skills

 ---